kay-16/SSIS_database/README.md

 How it works:

 1.)
-Enter IDnumber, full name, gender, year level, and course code in their corresponding text entries.
+Enter ID number, full name, gender, year level, and course code in their corresponding text entries.

 2.)
 After inputting all student data, click the "Save Student" button to save.